krumbunny/glazemixup.com/src/manual/using/editwindow.md

     ingredients.
 For example, if the calcia and magnesia in a glaze were only supplied by Dolomite then it's hard to increase one without the other, because Dolomite bundles both in one ingredient.
-    If you added whiting (just calcia) to the ingredients then it would work.
+    If you then added whiting (just calcia) to the ingredients then it would work.

     - To try and match the reference oxides tap on any reference oxide, which brings up a popup to target the reference: